AshenOne22/A-Model-Free-Toolface-Control-Strategy-for-Cross-Well-Intelligent-Directional-Drilling/README.md

 This paper proposes a model-free online learning-based adaptive decision approach to the directional drilling toolface, which enables self-study and applicability in complex downhole environments.

+## Dependencies
+python 3.8

+## Dataset
+Due to the commercial confidentiality agreement with our collaborator, related real drilling data was removed from the repository.
+If necessary, please kindly contact us and we will then seek relevant authorizations from our collaborator.

 ## Folder Description
 Directory ***Mutli-head attention LSTM*** contains code for the system model proposed in **Section 3.1**, and ***proposed improved DDPG*** contains code for the decision algorithm proposed in **Section 3.2**.